Don't Believe The Hype: How Multivitamins Conquered The Land Of The Free

 - Strict vegetarians/vegans who consume no animal foods may need vitamin B12

 - People with various gut conditions, such as Crohn's disease, celiac disease, chronic diarrhea, or gastric bypass surgery, that interfere with the absorption of vitamins in food

 - Women need folic acid (vitamin B9) just before and during pregnancy to help prevent neural tube defects in babies

-- Seniors and those with limited sunlight exposure may need a vitamin D supplement
+- Seniors, those with limited sunlight exposure, people with dark skin or their newborn babies, may need a vitamin D supplement.

 Go For Naturally Occurring Vitamins In Fresh Food Over Fortified Products

-- Eat plenty of fresh fruits and vegetables every day - choose a variety of colors.
+- Everybody should aim to eat plenty of fresh fruits and vegetables every day - choose a variety of colors.